urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/10-scry.md

 does not.
 In either case the dotket expression which initiated the scry will crash.
 The `cage` will contain the actual data to return.

-The `on-peek` arm, therefore, begins like so:
+An ordinary `on-peek` arm, therefore, begins like so:

 ```hoon
 ++  on-peek